roboseb/personal-website/README.md

--Properly style README / add live github and gifs/photos -add this project to all projects list (recursive) -animated pips
+-Properly style README / add live github and gifs/photos -add this project to all projects list (recursive) DONE-animated pips
--differnt background colors for different sections -more floral motif
+CANCEL-differnt background colors for different sections DONE-more floral motif

--credits page (Armandocanals.com for 3d transform)
+DONE-credits page (Armandocanals.com for 3d transform)
 -mongodb icon by Icon 54 on iconscout
 -node icon icon 54 on iconscout
 -socket icon by socket mafia on iconscout